Body Wellbeing, the UK Distibutor for Nukkles, the worlds greatest back massager

 Whilst travelling on a long journey, particularly on a long-haul plane trip:

-· Avoid beverages which contain alcohol and/or caffeine both before and during the flight.
+l Avoid drinks which contain alcohol and/or caffeine both before and

-( Alcohol can · cause both dehydration and immobility. )
+during the flight. ( Alcohol can cause both dehydration and immobility. )

 AFTER THE JOURNEY